sqlballs/MicrosoftFabricPre-Con/README.md

    <tr><td><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/03%20-%20Data%20Warehouse%20and%20Data%20Integration.md" >03 - Data Warehouse and Data Integration </a></td><td>  Understanding and creating Workspaces, creating a Data Warehouse, connecting and managing, ingesting data with pipelines and data flows</td></tr>

-  <tr><td><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/03%20-%20The%20Data%20Lakehouse.md" >03 - The Data Lakehouse </a></td><td> Creating a Lakehouse, Linking data, using Spark to create new data sets in the Lakehouse</td></tr>
+  <tr><td><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/Final-Branch/fabricoverview/04%20-%20The%20Lakehouse.md" >04 - Data Warehouse and Data Integration </a></td><td>  Creating a Lakehouse, Linking data, using Spark to create new data sets in the Lakehouse</td></tr>

-  <tr><td style="background-color: AliceBlue; color: black;"><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/04%20-%20The%20Fabric%20Developer%20Experience.md" >04 - The Fabric Developer Experience</a> </td><td td style="background-color: AliceBlue; color: black;"> Using Co-Pilot, SSMS, VS Code, and development best-practices</td></tr>
+  <tr><td><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/Final-Branch/fabricoverview/05%20-%20Introduction%20to%20Mirroring%20in%20Fabric.md" >05 - Database Mirroring </a></td><td> Introduction to Mirroring in Microsoft Fabric and how to utilize Mirroring as a Data Integration tool</td></tr>

-  <tr><td><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/05%20-%20Real-Time%20Analytics%20with%20Microsoft%20Fabric.md" >05 - Real-Time Analytics with Microsoft Fabric </a></td><td> Azure Data Explorer, Fabric and Streaming / Event Data, the Kusto Query Language (KQL)</td></tr>
+  <tr><td><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/Final-Branch/fabricoverview/06%20-%20Real-Time%20Intelligence.md" >06 - Real-Time Analytics with Microsoft Fabric </a></td><td> Azure Data Explorer, Fabric and Streaming / Event Data, the Kusto Query Language (KQL)</td></tr>

-  <tr><td style="background-color: AliceBlue; color: black;"><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/06%20-%20Microsoft%20Fabric%20DevOps.md" >06 - Designing, Operating, and Controlling a Microsoft Fabric Deployment</a> </td><td td style="background-color: AliceBlue; color: black;"> Design and Sizing a solution, using Microsoft Purview to govern the daata, Monitoring and Management, and Source Control for your Microsoft Fabric Deployment.</td></tr>
+  <tr><td style="background-color: AliceBlue; color: black;"><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/Final-Branch/fabricoverview/07%20-%20CoPilots%20%26%20AI%20Skills.md" >07 - Copilots & AI Skills</a> </td><td td style="background-color: AliceBlue; color: black;"> Microsoft Fabric integrates AI and LLM capabilities to assist you in creating your data workloads.
+Additionally you can use AI Skills to create RAG patterns off of your data to produce additional insights.</td></tr>

 </table>